oscurprof/LMS---Library-Management-System/README.md

 - IntelliJ may prompt you to "Trust Project" for security.
 Click "Trust Project" to proceed.

 ### 5. Find and Open the Main Class
-- The main class is located in the `src` folder (it’s the last file in the directory, likely named `Main.java`).
+- The main class is located in the `src` folder (it's the last file in the directory, likely named `Main.java`).
 - Double-click to open it in the editor.

 ### 6. Run the Project